charkour/zundo/packages/zundo/README.md

 ## Contributing

 PRs are welcome! [pnpm](https://pnpm.io/) is used as a package manager.
 Run `pnpm install` to install local dependencies.
-Libray code is locted at `packages/zundo`.
+Library code is located at `packages/zundo`.

 ## Author